-During this time, your users will have to switch to SSO logins and re-login to the new account.
-For the transition period, both SSO and regular logins will work for unlocks.
-In the transition period, the legacy and Organization places will be running in parallel.
-Some of the settings, e.g. hardware settings, are shared between these two places, and some exist independently.
+Some of the settings, e.g. hardware settings, are shared between these two environments, and some exist independently.
 The latter includes access shares - if a user has access to a door through one of the places (legacy or organization), but not the other, the user will still be able to unlock that door.
 Therefore if you need to remove the access for that user during the transition period, you should remove the access in both places.
 We recommend not to change any other settings in the old place, as it might be confusing to keep track of what exactly applies.

 - Event webhooks and user import integrations.

 - Empty groups.

 - Any changes to the settings/access/etc that are done for the legacy place after the migration will not be reflected in the organization.